 I moved, and for a year I tried to find my way into the community.
 I was working for a company that taught computer literacy skills to seniors.
 It was a very rewarding job: helping seniors learn digital skills, document their stories, and connect with their loved ones.
 And yet my first year in Oshkosh felt very lonely.
 I didn’t see many people who looked like me.
 I kind of felt like I had landed on the wrong planet, to be honest.
 I enjoyed my job, but I really struggled to find my footing here.

-Part of it was that as soon as I arrived people would ask me absurd things, like, ‘Did you move here for the prison?’ or they would say other racist comments to me.
-My daughter moved here a year later, and we were both being consistently pulled over by the police without due cause.
+Part of it was that as soon as I arrived people would ask me absurd things, like, ‘Did you move here for the prison?’
+Or they would say other racist comments to me.
+My daughter moved here a year later, and we were both consistently being pulled over by the police without due cause.
 I’d been stopped six times within the first year and a half of living here.
 I was never ticketed, never cited.
 Just stopped.
-I remember one time in particular.
-I was working for the computer literacy skills company, and that morning we were hosting a course graduation for our seniors at a senior center near Chicago, so I got up early to drive there for it.
+I remember one time in particular: I was working for the computer literacy skills company, and that morning we were hosting a course graduation for our seniors at a center near Chicago.

-I got up that morning, put on my business dress, I put my hair up in a bun, ready for work.
-I get in my car and I turn the corner and on the right side of the street was a police car.
-And I said to myself, ‘They’re going to stop me.
+I got up early that morning so I could get there on time for the graduation.
+I put on a business dress, and put my hair up in a bun, ready for work.
+I got in my car and I turned the corner and on the right side of the street was a police car.
+I said to myself, ‘They’re going to stop me.
 She’s going to stop me.’
-I just felt that it would happen today, when I had to get to work on time.
+I just felt that it would happen today, when I really had to get to work on time.

 She said, ‘Let me see your driver’s license and registration.’
 I handed her my driver’s license and my registration.
 My license was a Wisconsin driver’s license, and my plates were from Illinois, because I had a few months left on the stickers.